Dan-Air: Sale to British Airways

 Following inconclusive talks with Virgin Atlantic to save Dan-Air in return for an investment of £10 million, the airline was sold to British Airways in 1992.
 British Airways paid a nominal £1, in return taking on financial commitments of £50 million which included debts of £37 million.
 For its part, British Airways got 12 of Dan-Air's most modern Boeing 737s, a similar number of short-haul scheduled routes from Gatwick, the Heathrow–Inverness feeder service and about one-fifth of its 2,500 workers.
 Dan-Air was absorbed into British Airways' Gatwick operation.
+This came after BA had targeted Dan-Air as a part of their "dirty tricks" strategy by BA staff impersonating Dan-Air staff when contacting their handling agents.

 On 27 November 1992, the company's name was changed from Dan Air Services Ltd to British Airways (European Operations at Gatwick) Ltd. This remnant of the former Dan-Air formed the nucleus of what British Airways intended to be a low-cost short-haul feeder for its Gatwick long-haul scheduled services, with the aim of helping to return British Airways' loss-making Gatwick operation to sustained profitability.